sfbrigade/codeforsanfrancisco.org/_posts/2018-04-27-in-loving-memory-of-sanat.md

 need to build partnerships with government, Sanat put this into pratice in a way that has had a lasting impact.

 Sanat, you are missed.

+**Anna Kiefer**

+Sanat welcomed me to Code for San Francisco with kind words and a warm smile.
+He was the first C4SF-er I spoke to, and I was glad I did.
+Sanat was approachable, well spoken, and funny.
+He truly wanted to do good for the citizens of San Francisco, and for the world.
+He was an effective leader and an understanding person.
+He will be dearly missed.

 _If you are a member of Code for San Francisco and would like to add your statement, please reach out to [hello@codeforsanfrancisco.org](mailto:hello@codeforsanfrancisco.org)_